Valencia Peak Vista: Capturing the Essence of Montaña de Oro Picture of the Week - Morro Bay, California

 Cup Holders Picture of the Week

-I’m going to pause our Snow Canyon State Park tour for a couple of paragraphs so that we can run over to the coast.
+I will pause our Snow Canyon State Park tour for a couple of paragraphs so we can run over to the coast.
 Don’t worry; we won’t have to put up with any of those weird Californians.
 Where we’re going, they don’t exist yet.
 We’re not traveling far—maybe a foot or two.
-However, we are breaking every law in physics to travel back in time one-hundred eighty million years ago—to the Jurassic era.
+However, we are breaking every law in physics to travel back one-hundred-eight million years ago—to the Jurassic era.
 You can turn around now and take in the Sundance Sea, right here in southern Utah (how old is Robert Redford anyway).
 Don’t go in the water.
-There are big things in there that will eat you like you’re a gummy bear.
+Big things in there will eat you like you’re a gummy bear.

 Turn back this way and look down the shoreline.
 Massive dunes—hundreds of feet high—go on for hundreds of miles.
 Until now, it’s been hot and dry here along the Equator, but the climate is changing.
 It’s becoming muggier and swamp-like.
-The oceans are rising, and soon (in geological time), the water will cover the sand and pile more sediment on top.
+The oceans are rising, and soon (in geological time), the water will cover the sand and pile more sediment.
 The pressure on the dunes will bind them into stone—never to be seen again.

-Things would have stayed that way except our stupid captain rammed the North American plate into the Pacific Plate, and there goes the neighborhood.
-The crash spun us around, raised the Rockies, the Sierra Nevada, and all the other little wrinkles in between.
-The resulting damage cracked the mantle so bad that volcanoes could form and eventually raise the Colorado Plateau.
+Things would have stayed that way, except our stupid captain rammed the North American plate into the Pacific Plate, and there goes the neighborhood.
+The crash spun us around and raised the Rockies, the Sierra Nevada, and all the other little wrinkles in between.
+The resulting damage cracked the mantle so badly that volcanoes could form, raising the Colorado Plateau.
 Then the Californians move in—can it get any worse?

 The crash shoved our peaceful little seaside village up a hillside.
 We no longer live in a basin where sediments collect.
-Now our water flows to a place far away.
+Now, our water flows to a place far away.
 It peels back layers of rock—like an onion when it does.
 After erosion uncovers parts of the great dunes, we’ll see them again here in St. George, Zion, and north of Escalante.
 Now they’re as hard as a rock.

 Dune Walkers - About the only way you can stay on the Petrified Dune Trail is to go on a guided hike, like these people.

-Dune Walkers – About the only way you can stay on the Petrified Dune Trail is to go on a guided hike, like these eight people.
+Dune Walkers—The only way to stay on the Petrified Dune Trail is to go on a guided hike like these eight people.

-Ok, you can snap out of it now and come back to reality, where we’re standing on the Petrified Dunes Trail.
+You can snap out of it now and return to reality, where we’re standing on the Petrified Dunes Trail.
 Because it’s all rock, the only clue you have to follow is the path worn smooth from countless boots.
-It’s easy to leave it, but that’s fine because you’re not going to damage anything.
-The rock grips like—well—sandpaper, which makes it easy to scramble up and down the slopes.
-As you wander across the uniformly fractured rock, you begin to examine the exceptions.
+It’s easy to leave it, but that’s fine because you won’t damage anything.
+The rock grips like sandpaper, making it easy to scramble up and down the slopes.
+As you wander across the uniformly fractured rock, you examine the exceptions.

 Cup Holders - Freezing water bores into the sand stone and will over time reduce the rock to sand grains.